 - SRI and PATNC conducted a qualitative study of a subset of high needs families that participated in PAT for at least one year.

-Key Findings: According to reports submitted to the Robert Wood Johnson Foundation (RWJF) by PATNC and SRI:
+According to reports submitted to RWJF by PATNC and SRI:

 - PAT is most effective when it is part of an umbrella of social services.